-TPM 205 ADVANCED MASSAGE I
+TPM 205 ADVANCED MASSAGE I 3 CREDITS

 Energy theory and techniques will be presented.
 Various techniques in energy work will be presented and demonstrated, including but not limited to energy reading, unruffling, chakra connections, chakra spreading.
 Reiki I and Reiki II will be discussed and presented.
 The student will receive the attunements for both levels of Reiki.
-Lecture and lab.
+Lecture two hours, lab three hours per week.
+Prerequisite: TPM 120 and TPM 130.